fairtracks/fairtracks.net/content/markdown/fair/fair-03-identifiers.md

 primary sources.
 The main example of this use case is to annotate the exact track data files used to generate the findings of a scientific publication, whether these track files represent novel data, are directly reused from other repositories, are regenerated from the raw data or in other ways derived from the original track files.
-Currently, this concept can To allow the provenance of such "mix-tape" reuse of tracks, assigning globally unique and persistent identifiers to track collections would be advantageous.
+To allow the provenance of such "mix-tape" reuse of tracks, assigning globally unique and persistent identifiers to track collections would be advantageous.
 Full
 [support for secondary track collections](https://github.com/fairtracks/fairtracks_standard/issues/49) is scheduled for version 2 of the FAIRtracks standard (coming soon).
 Currently, this concept is most fully developed in the form of [GSuite files](/standards/#standards-04-gsuite) in the context of